-Here is a short overview on how to get to some of our main destinations along the coastline, when you are boarding In The Same Boat for your volunteer beach cleaning services!
+Here is a short overview on how to get to some of our main destinations along the coastline when you are boarding In The Same Boat for your volunteer beach cleaning experience!

 Meetup point normally Hjellestadveien 367 – GOOGLE MAPS

-If you enter Norway through Oslo Gardermoen national airport you can go to Berge by train (tickets at VY) or book another flight to Bergen.
-Last part from Bergen city station or from Bergen Airport you go by bus.
+If you enter Norway through Oslo Gardermoen national airport, you can go to Berge by train (tickets at VY) or book another flight to Bergen.
+For the last part of the travel, from Bergen city station or from Bergen Airport, you go by bus.
 Tickets can be bought straight on the bus or beforehand on www.entur.no

 Destination Helgeland / Nordland

-Meetup point normally at Sandnessjøen Hotell Kysten, where we have our transit apartment.
+Meetup point is normally at Sandnessjøen Hotell Kysten, where we have our transit apartment.
 GOOGLE MAPS